Silent Trader - Mission Headquarters

 2. Initial intrusion

-Phishing, credential theft, or exploit of an exposed service to gain the first foothold.
+Credential theft, phishing, or exploitation of exposed services to gain a foothold.

 4. Lateral movement